-Quebec provides a colourful backdrop for festival goers who’ve done their time with the kids, and like their rocking out festival experience to come with a bit of travel and some good food, as Jed Novick finds out
+Older festival goers, freed from the shackles of being responsible parents, like their rocking out festival experience to come with a bit of travel and some good food, as Jed Novick finds out…

 Before I get old.
 What does that even mean any more?
 The singer’s 73.
 The guitarist and the bloke who wrote the song are both 72.
 Next to these guys, at 58 I’m a puppy.
 But then again, next to Roger Daltrey and Pete Townshend of The Who, most people are.